gilesknap/mciwb/docs/tutorials/02-orientation.rst

     In [1]:

-The prompt at the end is the Python Interactive Shell.
-In a moment we will start to type some Python commands at this prompt.
+The prompt at the end is the Python Interactive Shell known as **iPython**.
+In a moment we will
+start to type some Python commands at this prompt.

 You should see only the INFO: outputs shown above.
 If you see
 ERROR: or WARNING: then take a look at `troubleshooting`.
-If that does not help then please create a new issue at https://github.com/gilesknap/mciwb/issues and someone will get back to you.
+If that does not help then please create a new issue at https://github.com/gilesknap/mciwb/issues and I will help you.

 .. _signs_try: